MGI-EU/zDUR/README.md

 **If you intend to use this tool for academic or research purposes**, please [contact us](#support--contacts) to request a license.

+We offer free academic licenses valid for 6 months, which can be renewed upon request.

 To help us process your request efficiently, please use your institutional email address and include the following information:

 - Your full name